 5. Watch German TV shows and movies

 Initially you may find that it’s more comfortable and easy to follow along with programs and films that are subtitled in English, using services like Netflix, Amazon or Hulu.
-Check out fantastic German films like “Run Lola Run” (which is available on Amazon for instant streaming) or groundbreaking German directors like Rainer Werner Fassbinder.
+Check out fantastic German films like “Run Lola Run” or groundbreaking German directors like Rainer Werner Fassbinder.
 I’d personally recommend “The Marriage of Maria Braun,” a sort of “Gone With the Wind” for a post-WWII Germany.
 Also, check out “Ali: Fear Eats the Soul,” where an older cleaning lady falls in love with a young Moroccan guestworker and then must deal with the cultural ramifications.

 Once you feel comfortable and have some confidence, try to watch shows dubbed in German or original German television shows and films.
 If you like TV crime shows and mysteries, try “Tatort.”
 If you’re more into comedy and politics, try “heute-show,” Germany’s version of “The Daily Show.”

 Nearly every German newspaper or magazine is online these days.
 Try large publications like Der Spiegel and Die Welt.
 Or, if you prefer books, try Project Gutenberg for downloadable ebooks of classic German texts.
 The online library has an entire section of books by Johann Wolfgang von Goethe and even Shakespeare!